 My work explores the significance of place in our lives by addressing the power of landscape to evoke memory, emotion and anthropomorphic physicality.
 Some of the works celebrate the poetic; others question our increasingly dysfunctional relationship to the natural world.
 Nature is perceived as a mirror- not only of our own physical form, but also of our relationship with our inner selves.
 Underlying all of the work is an autobiographical search for personal meaning.

-My primary practice is to record simple interventions in the landscape with my camera; I also maintain a more traditional sculptural approach of making objects in the studio.
+My practice combines the recording of simple interventions in the landscape with a more traditional sculptural approach of making objects in the studio.
 While one satisfies a need to understand the world in intellectual terms the other satisfies the need to do so viscerally.